 The Lotus Elise is a lightweight sports car known for its powerful engine, agile handling, and sleek design.
-Explore its engine types, power outputs, transmission options, and maintenance requirements.
+Explore its engine types, power outputs, transmission options, and requirements.
 From the S1 to the S2 models, find out what makes the Elise a favorite among car enthusiasts.

 Engine and Performance